3 Nights Nile River Cruise from Aswan Include Abu Simbel

 Isis, the goddess of childbirth and healing who was Osiris’ wife and the ruler of the underworld, is the subject of many myths, and the Philae Temple is like an open book made of stone that includes all of them.
 The Ptolemaic era, which lasted from 380 BC to 360 BC, saw the construction of this temple as the final one of its kind in Egypt.

-We’ll take you on a five-star, opulent Nile cruise so you may check in, have lunch, and stay the night.
+We’ll take you on a five-star, opulent Nile cruise so you may check-in, in and have lunch, overnight on the cruise.